theonlyway/openlifter/README.md

 > Simple software for running a local powerlifting competition.

+#### Software Stack

+OpenLifter is a single-page webapp built with React, Redux, and Bootstrap.
+Help is welcome!

 #### Development Setup

 This project was initialized through `create-react-app`.
 There is a bunch of implicit project-wide build magic that `create-react-app` manages through dependent scripts.
 The magic behavior is described in the [Create React App Documentation](https://facebook.github.io/create-react-app/docs/getting-started).